Discover the Vitamin A benefits, top foods, deficiency symptoms, and daily needs for vision, skin, and immunity..webp) |

 Top sources include beef liver, eggs, carrots, sweet potatoes, spinach, mangoes, and red bell peppers.

-Common symptoms include night blindness, dry eyes, dry skin, frequent infections, and poor wound healing.
+Common symptoms include night blindness, dry eyes and skin, frequent infections, slow wound healing, and growth issues in children.